hawkins/Shawk/docs/Getting Started.rst

 That's not particularly useful, so we'll let you dictate how Shawk `should` be used.

-This default behavior can be overridden by defining a handler function that receives a client and message.
+This default behavior can be overridden by defining one or more handler functions that receive a client, message, and a regex match object.
-This handler function is just a callback function.
-You'll attach the handler function either with the `handler=handler` argument during Client initialization, or by calling `client.set_handler(handler)` later.

-You can also skip the `setup_inbox()` call by initializing your Client with `inbox=True`.
+These handler function are just callback functions with the `@client.text_handler(regex)` decorator, where regex is some regular expression in string form.

+If no regex is provided, then the function is considered the default case handler, and will be used whenever any other handler regex's do not match.

 You can define your own behavior as follows:

 .. code-block:: python

+    c = shawk.Client('username@gmail.com', 'password', inbox=True, auto=True)

+    @client.text_handler()
     def handler(client, msg):
         print("Hey, we're popular! %s texted us!" % msg.sender)
         print("Received: %s" % msg.text)

         client.send("I got your text!", msg.sender)

-    c = shawk.Client('username@gmail.com', 'password', inbox=True, auto=True, handler=handler)
+    # Or with a regex
+    @client.text_handler('^Print (.*)', 'i') # Starts with "print", matches text following.
+Case insensitive. def print_dot_z(client, msg, match):
+        print(match.group(1))

-Naturally, you'll do something a bit more meaningful in your handler function.
+Naturally, you'll do something a bit more meaningful in your handler functions.
-But since it's a simple python function, you've got free reign to interface with your scripts however you like.
+But since they're just simple python functions, you've got free reign to interface with your scripts however you like.

 I hope you've found that Shawk is pretty easy to use, yet very powerful, since it allows your users to provide input and receive output via SMS, for free.